Great-Sun-Group/credex-core/docs/auth/Security_and_Authentication.md

 This document provides a comprehensive overview of the security measures and authentication process implemented in our application, with a focus on JWT (JSON Web Token) authentication, CORS configuration, and rate limiting.

-## WHATSAPP_BOT_API_KEY

-The credex-core API is currently limited to clients who possess the correct WHATSAPP_BOT_API_KEY key, so that only the vimbiso-pay chatbot can hit the endpoints.
-This layer of security is now redundant and will be lifted soon.
-Currently while doing development, if deploying the server and the client, use the same random string for the secret required in each.
-If hitting the deployed staging server, you will need its current WHATSAPP_BOT_API_KEY.

 ## JWT Authentication

 Our application uses JSON Web Tokens (JWT) for authentication.
 This setup provides protection against unauthorized access and ensures that only the appropriate member is authorized on the endpoints.